bassosimone/mkok-experimental-tor/README.md

 - [new socks5 code based on libevent wrappers](https://github.com/bassosimone/mkok-experimental-tor/blob/master/src/net/socks.hpp)

-- better integration with new autotools and automatic download, patching, and building of the dependencies [using the mkpm script](https://github.com/bassosimone/mkok-experimental-tor/tree/master/script)
+- better integration with autotools and automatic download, patching, and building of the dependencies [using the mkpm script](https://github.com/bassosimone/mkok-experimental-tor/tree/master/script)

 Compared to code in MeasurementKit, this code also: